 Even for more mundane apps like navigation, there may be reason to leave well-enough alone.
 The ability to integrate directions and controls across touch screens, heads-up displays, and instrument cluster displays shows the advantages of giving the car control of infotainment.

 Then there is the subtler but potentially just as significant problem of ergonomics.
 Both the iOS and Android systems were designed to be used on mobile handheld devices.
 This defined the size and shape of icons, as well as the swipe-based gestures.
 A car touchscreen shares very little of the ergonomic realities of a smartphone or tablet.
-In use this makes the CarPlay and Android Auto clumsier than their smartphone counterparts.
+In use this makes the CarPlay and

 So clearly the initial entry of tech giants into car infotainment has promise and problems in equal measure.
 However, it also points the direction that infotainment might be headed, and it comes down to operating systems.
 And here, despite the fact that I am an Apple user, I have to point to Google’s business model with Android.